xdy/xdy-pf2e-workbench/types/README.md

 run node_modules/.bin/tsc
 ```

-As well as foundry types copied from pf2e-monster-import (made by doing the above on foundry?)
+As well as foundry types copied from pf2e.